open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 ### Why hard code advice class names?

-Subclasses of `InstrumentationModule` will often implement advice classes as static inner classes.
+Implementations of `TypeInstrumentation` will often implement advice classes as static inner classes.
 These classes are referred to by name in the mappings from method descriptor to advice class, typically in the `transform()` method.